What do people use the barrels for?

 that carry our products.

-When is the best time to phone RBW to place my order?
+When is the best time to phone RBW ?

-To place an order, give us a call at our tollfree number 1-866-222-6311.
-The best time to reach us is usually weekdays between 5pm and 8:30pm Eastern Time Zone, or all day Sat & Sun.
+If you have questions, give us a call at our tollfree number 1-866-222-6311.
+The best time to reach us is usually weekdays between 9am and 5pm Eastern Time Zone, or all day Sat & Sun.

 How do you ship orders?

-We will research and ship via the least expensive method.
-Methods include the Postal Parcel Service and Greyhound Bus.
+We will research and ship via the least expensive method usually through Canada/US Postal Parcel Service.
 However, if you need your order faster we can do that via courier.
 Also – for larger orders, we will research and find a cost effective trucking company or delivery option.

 How can I pay for my order?